DanAurea/Webcraft/app/README.md

-# Trisdanvalwen
+# webcraft

 Demo at: http://tales4craft.fr/DRPG/game/home

-Trisdanvalwen is a MMORPG made with Django framework, Channels (websocket) and Javascript for client rendering.
+webcraft is a MMORPG made with Django framework, Channels (websocket) and Javascript for client rendering.
 It's a minecraft like game with cute pets, we made all models with Magicavoxel to save time, you can chat with everyone and build creative constructions by your own hands.